-This course strengthens and broadens the skills of listening, speaking, writing, and reading the French language acquired during French I. More complex grammatical structures and verb tenses are added to those taught during the first year of study.
+This course strengthens and broadens the skills of listening, speaking, writing, and reading acquired during French I. More complex grammatical structures and verb tenses are added to those taught during the first year of study.
 Students read longer texts and writing skills are further developed through guided composition.
 Auditory and speaking skills are developed more fully through classroom conversation and listening activities.
 This course continues to integrate cultural material into the learning process, expanding the students' appreciation of the cultural heritage and lifestyles of the French-speaking world.
 A more rigorous testing and grading standard is placed on those students earning Honors credit for this course.

-PREREQUISITE: H-Must have taken Honors French 1, or have the recommendation of the TCHS French teacher; CP-must have successfully completed CP French 1
+PREREQUISITE: Honors-Honors French 1 or the recommendation of the TCHS French teacher, CP-CP French 1

-631 H French III
+631 H, 632 CP French III

-H French 3 Grades 11,12 Credit 1
+H French 3

+Grades 11 and 12